Teaching Box-and-Whisker Plots in 6th Grade Math

 This step can be tricky for students…I’ve found it to be the step that most often throws off their box.

-- Here’s what I’ve noticed: when there’s an odd number of numbers in the data set, it’s a little easier for students – the median is not included in the upper and lower halves of the data, so they are ok with circling the halves on either side of the median and then finding the median of each half, as in figure 1.
+- Here’s what I’ve noticed: when there’s an odd number of numbers in the data set, it’s a little easier for students – the median is not included in the upper and lower halves of the data, so they have no trouble with circling the halves on either side of the median and then finding the median of each half, as in figure 1.

 - When the data set has an even number of numbers, students need to remember that the median is between numbers and that exactly half of the numbers are in the upper half of the data and half are in the lower, as shown in figure 2.